dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

     much much faster and better than using a gui (e.g., you can put it in a `Makefile`, or use your shell to redo a command).

+    You'll need to figure out where your SD card is mounted (usually on MacOS it is in `/Volumes` and on linux in `/media/yourusername/`, some newer linuxes might put it in `/run/media/yourusername/`).

-    On my laptop my SD card is mounted at `/media/engler/0330-444/` (your path will be different!).
+    On my linux laptop my SD card is mounted at `/media/engler/0330-444/` (your path will be different!).
 So, I could do the following to copy the entire contents of the class `firmware` directory: